 - In the final report of this study, it will be important to see the specific questions asked in the PEDQOL questionnaire and if this has been prospectively validated.
 We will also await long-term follow up to assess for comorbidities and second malignancies.

 ASTRO: Combination Therapy Beneficial in Prostate Cancer

-Apr 27, 2015 - Long-term survival may be increased in medium-risk prostate cancer patients who receive short-term androgen deprivation therapy before and during radiation treatment compared with men who receive radiation alone.
-In addition, proton beam therapy may be associated with a decreased risk of disease recurrence after 10 years and has minimal side effects after one year, according to research presented at the 51st Annual Meeting of the American Society for Radiation Oncology, held from Nov.
-1 to 5 in Chicago.
+May 22, 2015 - Long-term survival may be increased in medium-risk prostate cancer patients who receive short-term androgen deprivation therapy before and during radiation treatment compared with men who receive radiation alone.
+In addition, proton beam therapy may be as

 Frequently Asked Questions

 National Cancer Institute